juanfonsecasolis/juanfonsecasolis.github.io/README.md

 ## Contact

 I'm always happy to hear from people who are interested in my work.
-You can connect with me through these details:
+You can connect with me through these links:
 <ul>
 <li><b>Email:</b> juan [dot] fonsecasolis [at] ucr [dot] ac [dot] cr</li>
 <li><b>Github:</b> <a href='https://github.com/juanfonsecasolis'>https://github.com/juanfonsecasolis</a></li>